UnifyID/unifyid-ios-sdk/HumanDetect/README.md

 }
 ```

-That token string can then be sent as a header or part of body payload (whatever works with your API endpoint) and will enable the server to call our secure endpoint to verify the humanDetect and return the details to your API.
+That token string can then be sent as a header or part of a request body (whatever works with your API endpoint) and will enable the server to call our secure endpoint to verify the token and return the details to your API.